-Analysis of survey data involved, inter alia, bivariate analysis with a strong focus on an area-based comparison.
+Analysis of survey data involved a strong focus on an area-based comparison.
 The purpose was to establish the key patterns of variation across the study areas.
-Multivariate statistical techniques (linear multiple regression) were also undertaken using the child "total difficulties" scale as the dependent or outcome variable.
+More complex statistical techniques (linear multiple regression) were also undertaken using the child 'total difficulties' scale as the dependent or outcome variable.
 With the exception of two focus groups which were not tape recorded, transcripts of focus group discussions were prepared.
 Based on these transcripts and notes, detailed analysis of the data was undertaken.

 The qualitative data analysis was structured as a thematic analysis.
-A coding frame was developed based on sub-categories identified in the process of data analysis, and using the precise words of participants.
+A coding frame was developed based on subcategories identified in the process of data analysis, and using the precise words of participants.
 Using this method of analysis and constant comparison across the dataset, core categories were identified.
 Illustrative quotes were identified to correspond with the core categories.